ElisaValeriani/ADM-HW2/README.md

   - Permanent user ID.
 - user_session
   - Temporary user's session ID.
 Same for each user's session.
 Changed every time user come back to online store from a long pause.
+  ## Script descriptions
+  - ADM-HW2.ipynb
+    - Jupyter notebook script that contains the solutions to all the research questions